 In 2022, production from the West South flank started up as part of the Shah Deniz 2 project.

 In 2023, the Shah Deniz 2 project progressed towards the production start-up from the East North flank in early 2024.

 The project successfully completed the East North flank loop commissioning and system handover activities and is currently progressing with the East North (EN03) well completion operations, subsea execution and commissioning scopes.

 In the fourth quarter of 2023, the project also started up two new wells on the West South flank.

-In the first half of 2022, the Shah Deniz Alpha platform rig conducted a set of well-work activities and then went back on warm stack.
+During the first half of the year, the Shah Deniz Alpha platform rig was on warm stack.

 In total 21 wells have been drilled for Shah Deniz 2.
 These include five wells on the North flank, four wells on the West flank, four wells on the East South flank, five wells on the West South flank and three wells on the East North flank.